canonical/data-science-stack/docs/reference/enable-gpu.rst

 The following section describes how to configure the DSS to utilize the host's NVIDIA GPU.
-This is achieved by configuring the underlying MicroK8s, that the DSS is relying for running the containerised workloads.
+This is achieved by configuring the underlying MicroK8s, that the

 Prerequisites
 ^^^^^^^^^^^^^